What Is an Air Fryer? Here’s What It Really Does to Your Food

 Is it worth getting an air fryer?

 With numerous models on the market, this popular appliance has come down in price in the last few years—many models cost less than $200 and some cost less than $100.
-Still, springing for an air fryer is likely only worth it if you whip up fried foods—either frozen or homemade—on the regular.
+Springing for an air fryer is worth it if you whip up fried foods—either frozen or homemade—on the regular, reheat leftovers often or like to experiment with new cooking appliances.